alliedmodders/amtl/README.md

 A few RAII objects are provided for automatically retaining and releasing references:

-* Ref<T>.
+* RefPtr<T>.
 Adds one reference upon construction and releases one reference on destruction.
 * PassRef<T>.
-Same as Ref<T>, except, when passed into a Ref<T> or into a PassRef<T>, the contained reference is NULL'd, rather than performing an unnecessary extra AddRef()+Release().
-PassRef<T>
+Same as RefPtr<T>, except, when passed into a RefPtr<T> or into a PassRef<T>, the
+  contained reference is NULL'd, rather than performing an unnecessary extra AddRef()+Release().
-  is intended only for return values.
+  PassRef<T> is intended only for return values.
 * AdoptRef(T).
 If an object is returned with an implicit AddRef, not using Ref or PassRef, then it is necessary to AdoptRef() when assigning into a Ref or PassRef.